OpenLiberty/space-rover-mission/documentation/troubleshooting.md

 If the gesture control is connected to the game service, but the Space Rover is not moving, verify the following:

+  - Is the Laptop Connected to the OL_DEMO internet?
   - Are the hardware components (Space Rover and Game Board) setup correctly?
   - Has the game started on the Front-End GUI by clicking `Begin Mission`?
+  - Does the console logs on VS Code recieve messages about the hnad gestures dectected signs?

     If you still have a problem after verifying this, please restart the Python Script to re-establish connection to the game service.